tamc/gh-pr-chain/README.md

 merge-up-chain       Merge changes from this branch up into the next PR.
 Then pushes.
 Then repeats up the chain. create 'PR Title'    Create a draft PR that is based on this PR
-                     This will also create then checkout a branch with the same name. insert 'PR Title'    Insert a draft PR _before_ this PR This will also create then checkout a branch with the same name.
+                     This will also create then checkout a branch with the same name. create 123           Create a draft PR that is titled after issue 123 and based on this PR This will also create then checkout a branch with the same name. insert 'PR Title'    Insert a draft PR _before_ this PR This will also create then checkout a branch with the same name.
                      It will also change this PR to be based on the newly created PR.